 Open one of the sky images from the pack and place it on a new layer below the columns layer.
 Scale it as necessary.
 I wanted to have the brighter side of the sky on the lower part between the columns.
 This will help separate the man from the background later on.

 In order to make our manipulation more realistic we have to remove the original shadows and the original shadows and create our own.
 Open the image of the ground and select only the part of the ground and paste it above the columns layer as a clipping mask.
 Now create an inverted layer mask for this new ground layer by holding down the Alt key and clicking the Layer Mask icon.
 This will create a black mask which will hide the entire ground.

-Now use the brush tool and start painting with white on this layer mask to paint the ground back.
+Now use the Brush Tool (B) and start painting with white on this layer mask to paint the ground back.
 Pay attention when you get close to the columns and move the ground around and match the perspective. (watch video)